BendingSpoons/katana-swift/README.md

 }
 ```

-Moreover, you can leverage the `await` operato to write logic that mimic the [Async/Await](https://github.com/tc39/ecmascript-asyncawait) pattern, which allows you to write async code in sync manner.
+ Moreover, you can leverage the `await` operator to write logic that mimics the [Async/Await](https://github.com/tc39/ecmascript-asyncawait) pattern, which allows you to write async code in a sync manner.

 ```swift
 struct GenerateRandomNumberFromBackend: SideEffect {